 • Make interface explicit from error handling point of view

-• Use what is already used in your project - it’s simple and most likely correct answer.
-Changing error handling approach can lead to many error handling approaches at once, and it would be much worse.
+• Use what is already used in your project — it’s the simplest and most likely correct answer.
+Changing the error handling approach can lead to many error handling approaches at once, and that would be much worse.

 Remarks about the code

-• I didn’t try to write correct or good enough for production code.
-You cannot find r/l/g/x-value C++ references or any language specific constructs.
+• I didn’t try to write correct or production-quality code.
+You won’t find r/l/g/x-value C++ references or any language-specific constructs.
 This article is not about that.

-• It’s not important what is under the hood of reaching remote service and how our client returns us value or error.
+• It’s not important what is under the hood of reaching the remote service and how our client returns us a value or an error.
 We just don’t care.
-Here we look at what happens next when we already know the result of execution and try to provide api for it.
+Here we look at what happens next when we already know the result of execution and try to provide an API for it.